National Executive Committee

 Vicky Wallens-Hancock

 Vicky joined Cornwall Fire and Rescue Service in 2005 as a risk analyst.
-Having undertaken various management positions within Cornwall, she was proud to be promoted to the role of Assistant Chief Fire Officer in 2017 with the responsibilities for people, assets and enabling services.
+Having undertaken various management positions within Cornwall, she was proud to be the first female principal officer in Cornwall, promoted to the role of Assistant Chief Fire Officer in 2017.
+Her responsibilities include people, assets and enabling services.

 “If it hadn’t been for the amazing role models across our sector then I wouldn’t have had the confidence or courage to be where I am today.
 That is why I am so enthusiastic to be involved with this amazing network.”